Construction Accident Claims

 Have you had an accident on a building site?

 Construction sites can be dangerous places.
 When working or visiting a construction site, there’s plenty of risk – from heavy machinery to working at great heights, carrying heavy loads, or even working with dangerous chemicals or electricity.
-It’s not surprising that building site accidents are the highest across any industry, according to the Health and Safety Executive.
+It’s not surprising that building site accidents are the highest across any industry.
+According to the Health and Safety Executive, there were 81,000 workers who were suffered work-related ill-health within the construction industry alone in 2019-20.

 A construction accident compensation claim allows you to claim compensation for accidents that occur on a building site that weren’t your fault.
 Construction accidents can happen when employers are negligent in their duty of care.